 This process can be very painful and dangerous, sometimes leading to further medical problems if not monitored by a doctor.
-The withdrawal process often leaves people feeling very restless, irritable and even physically sick as a result of being without the drug.
+The withdrawal process often leaves people feeling very restless, irritable, and anxious, and also causes sweating and abnormal dreams, as a result of being without the drug.
 For this reason, medical detox is always recommended over quitting alone.

-Please call us now for help finding a treatment center with medical detox services.
+Please call for help finding a treatment center with medical detox services.

 - Muscle spasms

 - Nausea and vomiting